YueyunX/JI-20fall/README.md

 5. Learn well and have fun.

 # VG101 Intro to Computer (Manuel's session)
+VG101 homework: uploaded in VG101 directory
-VG101 files: to be uploaded
+VG101 other files: to be uploaded

 # VC210 Chemistry
 VC210 files: to be uploaded